 For those wanting to volunteer in an unpaid role, the B-1 visa is the one for you.
 There are specific conditions, so definitely check these before applying but is perfect if you plan to undertake charity or religious work.

-Most companies will be able to recognise your UK qualifications, however, it is a good idea to read up on the qualifications awarded in the country you plan to work in so that you are able to explain the level of education you have.
+Most companies will recognise your UK qualifications, however, it is a good idea to read up on the qualifications awarded in the country you plan to work in, so that you are able to explain the level of education you have.
 You should also find out if your degree will be accepted in the particular country.

 It can seem very daunting to apply for an apprenticeship, internship or work abroad but luckily there are numerous companies set up to help people in this exact position.
 You should start your search by talking to a college or university careers service who will be able to show you correct websites to search through if applying for a permanent job.
 For internships and volunteering, there are dozens of world recognised charities and programmes.

 Before applying for an apprenticeship or work abroad it is worth checking out what the visa requirements are for that specific country.
-Some countries are harder to get a visa for than others, some can be expensive or require health checks or vaccinations which could end up becoming very expensive.
-By researching this in advance you will know exactly what is expected on applying.
-You are then able to ask the company if they are able to pay for or make a contribution towards any of the required checks or whether it will be entirely paid for by you.
+Some countries are harder to get a visa for than others, some can be expensive or require health checks or vaccinations, which could end up becoming very expensive.
+By researching this in advance you will know exactly what is expected when you apply.
+You are then able to ask the company if they are able to pay for, or make a contribution towards any of the required checks or whether it will be entirely paid for by you.